iron-meteor/iron-router/README.md

 });
 ```

-You can get paths and urls for named routes directly in your html using a few
+You can get paths and urls for named routes directly in your html using a global
-global Handlbars helpers.
-The Handlebars helpers use the current data context as
+Handlbars helper.
+The Handlebars helper uses the current data context as the
-the first parameter to the `path` function shown above.
+first parameter to the `path` function shown above.

 ```html
 <!-- given a context of {_id: 1} this will render '/posts/1' -->